MortenLohne/tiltak/README.md

 # Overview

-The project consists of 3 different programs, that use the core engine in various ways:
+The project consists of 4 different programs, that use the core engine in various ways:

  * **playtak** Connect to the `playtak.com` server, and seek games as a bot.
  * **uti** Run the engine through a [uci-like](https://en.wikipedia.org/wiki/Universal_Chess_Interface) text interface.
  * **main** Various other commands, mostly for debugging and experimentation.
+ * **tune** Automatically tune the engine's parameters.

- All 3 binaries will be built by default, see the `build` section.
+ All 4 binaries will be built by default, see the `build` section.

 # Usage